LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment

 \subsection{Main Results}

 Table~\ref{tab:main_results} presents the evaluation results of training models on the GSM8K dataset with varying selected data sizes.
-Table~\ref{tab:main_results2} shows the evaluation results of training models on the MATH dataset.
-Figure~\ref{fig2} shows the performance when applying the proposed data selection method in a staged setting.
+Table~\ref{tab:main_results2} shows the evaluation results of training models on the DAPO-MATH-17K dataset.
 From these results, we have the following key observations:

-\paragraph{\textbf{Key Observation 1: Conventional SFT Data Selection Methods Underperform in RL Paradigm.}} As shown in Table~\ref{tab:main_results} and Table~\ref{tab:main_results2}, traditional SFT data selection approaches (e.g., \textbf{PPL-Top}, \textbf{PPL-Middle}, \textbf{IFD}, \textbf{Token Length}, \textbf{SelectIT}) show limited and inconsistent effectiveness when applied to RL post-training, although they actually utilized the extra solutions of the training data.
-For example, \textbf{Token Length} performs well at 1,000 samples (76.19\%) but drops at 2,000 samples (75.60$\%$). \textbf{SelectIT} matches Randoom sampling at 1,000 and 2,000 samples (75.60$\%$, 75.45$\%$) but never surpasses it. \textbf{PPL-Middle} consistently performs worse than Random Sampling at all data sizes.
-Such underperformance of SFT data selection methods may be due to the mismatch between SFT and RL Objectives.
-SFT post-training aims to maximize the likelihood of target outputs, where harder examples identified by those methods are often more valuable (assuming they are not noise), because they force the model to learn robust reasoning patterns.
-While, RL post-training optimizes for reward maximization, requiring the difficulty to match the model’s current capability.
+\paragraph{\textbf{Key observation 1: Traditional SFT data selection methods fall short in the RLVR paradigm for the post-training phase of LLMs.}} On the one hand, as shown in Table~\ref{tab:main_results}, when the official solutions of the training data are applied as the responses in data selection, traditional SFT approaches show limited and inconsistent effectiveness when applied to RLVR post-training.
+For example, Token Length performs well at 1,000 samples (76.2\%) but drops at 2,000 samples (75.6$\%$).
+On the other hand, as shown in Table~\ref{tab:main_results2}, when the rollouts of the warmed-up model are generated for data selection, PPL-Top is slightly higher than Random Sampling on average.
+Note that none of these baselines consistently outperforms Random Sampling across five benchmarks.
+Such suboptimal performance of SFT data selection methods may stem from a misalignment between SFT and RLVR objectives.
+SFT post-training aims to maximize the likelihood of target outputs, where harder examples identified by those methods are often more valuable (assuming they are not noisy).
+RLVR post-training optimizes for reward maximization, requiring the difficulty to match the model’s current capability.